There are thousands of different workouts you could do; how can you choose the right beginner weight training routine?

 - Back to Wall Shoulder Flexion: This gently gets your arms over your head, letting you practice being in that position while keeping your back in a safe, neutral position (improves shoulder health and posture).

-Putting Together Your Weight Lifting Program
+Putting Together Your Beginner Weight Training Routine

 The million programs out there can make weight training intimidating.

-I hope this guide can help you sift through the noise and find the program that works for you (for examples of programs to choose from, check out the my breakdown of 5 of the most popular beginner programs).
+I hope this guide can help you sift through the noise and find the program that works for you (for examples of programs to choose from, check out my breakdown of 5 of the most popular beginner programs).

 Remember, the best exercise program is the one you can stick to.